Pay securely online

 A short introduction to Europe's new requirements for Strong Customer Authentication

 On 14 September 2019, the face of e-commerce in Europe is set to change forever.
-Even if a transition period has been granted by most of the European local regulators, this period is only temporary and merchants, banks and payment service providers must be quickly compliant with the strong customer authentication requirements.
+Nevertheless, merchants, banks and payment service providers must meet the strict requirements of strong customer authentication by December 31, 2020 at the latest.

 This position paper gives a brief introduction about the Regulatory Technical Standards on Strong Customer Authentication and the impacts to the merchants ecosystem.
 It also explains what will merchants need to do to take all the advantages of this regulation.